Menu Close

 Full-Time Tribunal Members

 As with most tribunal members in BC, our members are appointed by the provincial government, in consultation with the CRT Chair.
+In rare exceptions, CRT tribunal members may be temporarily appointed by the CRT Chair.

 Chair